 - Motivation | when you’re compelled to put an idea into action

 These three factors help us understand the foundation of inspiration.
 It’s much more powerful than just being motivated.
-It causes us to think in new ways and results in big, breakthrough moments.
-Try these unconventional techniques to spark inspiration in new ways.
+Inspiration causes us to think in new ways and results in big, breakthrough moments.
+Here are some unconventional techniques to spark inspiration in new ways:

 Embrace Your Daydreams

-In daydreams, we aren’t preoccupied with the stresses of reality.
+In daydreams, we aren’t preoccupied with the stresses of reality and everyday life.
 Your mind floats freely between real life and fantasy, making it the perfect activity for drawing inspiration.

 Pull an All-Nighter

-Skipping sleep might help you get a new perspective.
-When faced with a creative problem, research shows that you’re better off approaching it at alternative hours.
-If you’re tired and unfocused, you’re more vulnerable to new ideas.
+Skipping sleep might help you get a new perspective on things.
+When faced with a creative problem, research shows that you’re better off approaching it during alternative hours.
+If you’re tired and unfocused, you’re more vulnerable to discovering new ideas.

 Get Outside Your Bubble

 The same places, people, and events in your life can get boring quickly.
-Change what your normal routine consists of.
-People with a high level of “openness to experience” are more intellectually curious and in turn more frequently inspired.
+Change what your normal routine consists of and try something new.
+People with a high level of “openness to experience” are more intellectually curious, and in turn, more frequently inspired.